Retiring in New Hampshire: a complete guide

 Is New Hampshire a good place to retire?

-According to data from the U.S. Census Bureau in 2020, New Hampshire had a population of approximately 1.4 million people, with over 16% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2024, New Hampshire had a population of approximately 1.4 million people, with 20.8% of the population over the age of 65.
+That means that one out of every five people in the state is of retirement age.

 With its beautiful mountains, lakes, and historic towns, New Hampshire offers a unique retirement experience that attracts many retirees every year.